eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/subscriber.rst

 Examining the code
 """"""""""""""""""

-As you have noticed, the source code to implement the subscriber is practically identical to the source code implemented by the publisher.
-Therefore, we will focus on the main differences between them, without explaining all the code again.
+Since the source code of both the publisher and subscriber applications is mostly identical, this document will focus on the main differences between them, omitting the parts of the code that have already been explained.

-Following the same structure as in the publisher explanation, we start with the implementation of the data reader listener.
+Following the same structure as in the publisher explanation, the first step is the implementation of the data reader listener.
 The first overridden callback of the ReaderListener is the |DataReaderListener::on_subscription_matched-python-api|, which is the analog of the |DataWriterListener::on_publication_matched-python-api| callback of the DataWriter.